Ernest Hemingway: Paris

 Before his marriage to Pfeiffer, Hemingway converted to Catholicism.
-They honeymooned in Le Grau-du-Roi, where he contracted anthrax, and he planned his next collection of short stories, Men Without Women, which was published in October 1927, and included his boxing story "Fifty Grand".
-Cosmopolitan magazine editor-in-chief Ray Long praised "Fifty Grand", calling it, "one of the best short stories that ever came to my hands ... the best prize-fight story I ever read ... a remarkable piece of realism."
+They honeymooned in Le Grau-du-Roi, where he contracted anthrax, and he planned his next collection of short stories, Men Without Women, which was published in October 1927.
 By the end of the year Pauline was pregnant and wanted to move back to America.
 Dos Passos recommended Key West, and they left Paris in March 1928.
-Hemingway suffered a severe head injury in their Paris bathroom when he pulled a skylight down on his head thinking he was pulling on a toilet chain.
-This left him with a prominent forehead scar, which he carried for the rest of his life.
-When Hemingway was asked about the scar, he was reluctant to answer.
+Before they left, Hemingway suffered a severe head injury in their Paris bathroom when he pulled a skylight down on his head thinking he was pulling on a toilet chain.
 After his departure from Paris, Hemingway "never again lived in a big city".